Real Estate Transactions: What a Notary Public Can (and Can't) Do

 ❌ Search Title

-Title searches and due diligence must be done by a lawyer.
+Title searches and the rest of the due diligence belong to a lawyer.

 When You Need a Notary for Real Estate